Overview

 The user interface for interacting with your AI agent:

-• Next.js Application with TypeScript for type safety
+• Next.js 15 Application with TypeScript for type safety

 • Embedded VNC Viewer to watch the desktop in action

-• Task Management UI for tracking progress
+• Task Management UI with status badges

 • WebSocket Connections for live updates